Ouachita Trail, Part Deux

 And passing nice vistas of the lake

 Which bore this plaque.
 I strongly approve!
+I approve of Scouts doing trail improvements as Eagle projects.

 A few miles of flat walking, followed by some topography, yielded this sign, which amused me enough to take a picture of it.
 It wasn't lying.
 It got steep!